dougbeattie/documents/docs/BR.md

 **Delegated Third Party**: A natural person or Legal Entity that is not the CA but is authorized by the CA, and whose activities are not within the scope of the appropriate CA audits, to assist in the Certificate Management Process by performing or fulfilling one or more of the CA requirements found herein.

-**DNS CAA Email Contact**: The email address defined in section B.1.2.
+**DNS CAA Email Contact**: The email address defined in section B.1.1.

+**DNS CAA Phone Contact**: The phone number defined in section B.1.2.

-**DNS TXT Record Email Contact**: The email address defined in section B.2.2.
+**DNS TXT Record Email Contact**: The email address defined in section B.2.1.

+**DNS TXT Record Phone Contact**: The phone number defined in section B.2.2.

 **Domain Authorization Document**: Documentation provided by, or a CA's documentation of a communication with, a Domain Name Registrar, the Domain Name Registrant, or the person or entity listed in WHOIS as the Domain Name Registrant (including any private, anonymous, or proxy registration service) attesting to the authority of an Applicant to request a Certificate for a specific Domain Namespace.